 COMPOSITE DOORS:

-A composite door is a door that’s made from a mixture of materials to give strength and durability to the construction.
+A composite door is made from a mixture of materials that make it strong and durable.
 For doors, this make-up usually includes a solid timber or a particle board core which is set inside a wooden frame and faced with a GRP coating.
 Composite doors are inexpensive and virtually maintenance-free.

 CONCERTINA DOORS: